sifrimlab/ST-nextflow-pipeline/docs/installation.md

 That is everything that needs to be installed.
 After this, general usage of the pipeline is performed as such:

 ### Usage
-- Create a personal config file containing all the parameters you'll need for the functionality you want:
+- Create a personal config file containing all the parameters for your experiment.
  ```bash
 nextflow config -profile iss >> iss_exp.config
   ```